open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Create a slider
 ----------------

-To automatically generate events at certain intervals/frequency, lets add a slider with a range of event frequency between 5ms to 5000ms.
-Add the following function declaration and class member to the editor's header file:
+To automatically generate events at certain intervals/frequency, lets add a slider with a range of event frequency between 5 ms to 5000 ms. Add the following function declaration and class member to the editor's header file:

 .. code-block:: c++